• Skip to primary navigation

 If you are a member of SFFILM, your application fee is waived.
 If you are not a member of SFFILM, there is an application fee that must be paid in order for your submission to be considered.
 To pay the application fee, enter your credit card information at the end of the application after you hit “submit.”
 Email grants@sffilm.org if you have any technical questions.

-• List the names and roles and other key (2-3) individuals involved in the project.
-Please briefly describe their qualifications.
+• List the names and roles and briefly describe the qualifications of the other key (up to 5) individuals involved in the project.

 • Script sample explanation: This should introduce the script pages from the project for which you are applying and provide context as well as any other pertinent information that would be helpful for the review panel to consider, such as which draft of the film this is and why you selected this passage.